jpukg/Jpa-Hibernate/readme.md

 	  }
 	```
 2. User defined type Mapping :
-	There are some value object(Address) are associated of entity object(Employee).It has no own entity exits . so it is not saved into db as separate table.every property of Address are mapped to db column.
+	1. Embeddable Object : There are some value object(Address) are associated of entity object(Employee).It has no own entity exits . so it is not saved into db as separate table.every property of Address are mapped to db column.
 Such object are marked by @Embeddable annotation.

 	Add Address.java